US stock futures flounder amid tech weakness, Fed caution

 Fed meeting starts

-The Fed kicks off its two-day policy meeting later in the session.
-While rates are expected to stay at 4.25%–4.5% when the announcement is made on Wednesday, investors will watch closely for signals on a possible cut later this year.
+The Fed has started its latest two-day policy meeting, and while rates are expected to stay at 4.25%–4.5% when the announcement is made on Wednesday, investors will watch closely for signals on a possible cut later this year.

 Fed chair Jerome Powell has recommended a wait-and-see attitude as the policymakers await more clarity around the impact of the Trump administration’s aggressive tariff agenda, but there have been signs of dissent within the FOMC, with a couple of members recently calling for lower rates.